5seunghoon/Flutter_generate_random_name/README.md

 # Flutter generate random name application

-The app generating random name.
+### About this simple app...

-It is improve version of google code lab sample. (https://codelabs.developers.google.com/codelabs/first-flutter-app-pt2/#8)
+This app is improve version of google code lab sample. (https://codelabs.developers.google.com/codelabs/first-flutter-app-pt2/#8)

+App will generate random string per 2 seconds.

+And you can also click favorite icon.

+Also I use 'english_words.dart' and stream.dart

 It has some explanation about this app (Korean) : ...writing....